Britney Spears Fans Convinced She’s In Danger After Strange Instagram Post

 Fans continue to maintain their concern for the superstar singer.
 A movement to “Free Britney” from her conservatorship was examined by The Los Angeles Times in September 2019.
 The paper spent three months looking into allegations that Britney was being manipulated by those in charge of her personal affairs.
 They claimed that per their investigation, they could find no evidence that Britney was being harmed.
 Britney’s father, Jamie, has headed her court-approved conservatorship since 2008.
 It gives him control over her finances and many of her personal decisions.

 In the share in question, Britney wore an off-the-shoulder floral top with a tie at the front.
 The white top featured a tiny print of purple flowers.
 She wore a white shell necklace on her neck which fell at her collarbone.
-Britney smiled for the photo which was taken at an odd angle, looking down on the entertainer and making her face appear elongated.
+Britney smiled for the photo, which was taken at an odd angle that looked down on the entertainer and made her face appear elongated.
 She smiled in the photo.